iturdikulov/notes/significant figures.md

 ---
-title: "Significant figures"
 date: 2023-05-02
+draft: true
 tags:
 - inbox
 - definition
-draft: true
 ---

+# Significant figures

 > Significant figures (also known as the significant digits, precision or
 > resolution) of a number in positional notation are digits in the number that
 > are reliable and necessary to indicate the quantity of something.